Close Menu

 So, what is a tort in home real estate?
 In simple terms, a tort is a wrongful act that causes harm to another person or their property, and the wronged party can seek compensation through legal action.
 But how does this apply to home real estate?
 Imagine situations like a neighbor encroaching on your property, a seller failing to disclose a major defect in the house, or unsafe conditions leading to an injury.
 These are just a few examples of torts that can arise in the real estate context.

 What Is a Tort?
-Basic Legal Definition
+Basic Legal Definitionwhat is a tort in real estate

 To understand torts in the context of home real estate, we first need to unpack the broader concept of a tort.